leirock/homepage/source/about/index.md

 date: 2020-12-04 00:00:00
 ---

-　　I’m Zhang Donglei (张栋磊 in Chinese), and use Banban (@lei2rock) as my online handle.
+　　I’m Zhang Donglei (张栋磊 in Chinese), and use Banban (@leirock) as my online handle.
 My hometown [Pujiang](https://en.wikipedia.org/wiki/Pujiang_County,_Zhejiang) is a very beautiful city in Zhejiang Province, China.

 　　I am now a Ph.D. candidate in Decision Sciences and Managerial Economics at CUHK Business School advised by [Prof. Hongyi Li](https://www.bschool.cuhk.edu.hk/staff/li-hongyi/).
 I am also an alumnus of Zhejiang University and The Hong Kong University of Science and Technology.